davidalfasunarna/trail-backend-mvc/README.md

 Structured REST API web server written in go

-I've learn to write these code base on tutorial that I found on: https://medium.com/@laibulle/structured-rest-api-with-golang-step-1-project-structure-23a4a8a81526 All credit goes to: https://github.com/laibulle/kitties
+I've learn to write these code based on tutorial that I found on: https://medium.com/@laibulle/structured-rest-api-with-golang-step-1-project-structure-23a4a8a81526

+All credit goes to:
+https://github.com/laibulle/kitties